peteroupc/peteroupc.github.io/bernsupp.md

 - A _Lipschitz continuous_ function with constant _L_ (the _Lipschitz constant_) is Hölder continuous with Hölder exponent 1 and Hölder constant _L_.<br>Roughly speaking, the function's "steepness" is no greater than that of _L_\*_x_.<br>If the function has a derivative on its domain, _L_ can be the maximum of the absolute value of that derivative.
 - A _convex_ function $f$ has the property that $f((x+y)/2) \le (f(x)+f(y))/2$ whenever $x$, $y$, and $(x+y)/2$ are in the function's domain.<br>Roughly speaking, if the function's "slope" never goes down, then it's convex.
 - A _concave_ function $f$ has the property that $f((x+y)/2) \ge (f(x)+f(y))/2$ whenever $x$, $y$, and $(x+y)/2$ are in the function's domain.<br>Roughly speaking, if the function's "slope" never goes up, then it's concave.

+> **Note**: The "good behavior" of a function can be important when designing Bernoulli factory algorithms.
+This page mostly cares how $f$ behaves when its domain is the closed unit interval, that is, when $0 \le x \le 1$.

 <a id=General_Factory_Functions></a>
 ## General Factory Functions